CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 - `-d | --desktop`
   - Disable all output to the terminal and redirect to a log file in `./logs/`.
 Creates the directory if it does not exist.
   - This is the default when launching via the `.desktop` entry, hence the name.
+  - If `--desktop` and `--log` are both passed, the one that appears last will take precedence.
+- `--log`
+  - Copy terminal output to a log file in `./logs/`.
+Unlike `--desktop`, it does not disable all terminal output, but it does disable terminal colors.
+  - If `--desktop` and `--log` are both passed, the one that appears last will take precedence.

 ## Notes